openfaas/docs/docs/tutorials/expanded-timeouts.md

-# Expanded timeouts
+# Extended timeouts

-In this tutorial you'll learn how to expand the default timeouts of OpenFaaS to run your functions for longer.
+In this tutorial you'll learn how to extend the default timeout so that your functions can run for longer.

+One of the most common support questions we get is about timeouts.
+Users often ask why their function is timing out after 30s or 60s.

 !!! note "It's not us, it's you."

-    We would know if there was a regression in OpenFaaS that meant timeouts stopped working as expected.
+    We know it's frustrating, but we would know if there was a regression in OpenFaaS that meant timeouts stopped working as expected.

-    Typically, every time users reach out to us for help with timeouts it's due to a misconfiguration between one of the components in their stack, or a problem with the function itself.

-    You will need to use our sample functions, which we know work, before reaching out for support.
+## Why do functions timeout?

+OpenFaaS functions can run for as long as necessary, some users have reported running executions for 48 hours or longer.
+The longest executions should be [run asynchronously](), so that the HTTP caller is not blocked waiting for a result.

+Functions timeout due to one of the following:

+* Using the default timeout set in the Helm chart in values.yaml for the gateway
+* Using the default timeout in the Function's stack.yaml, or not setting all of the timeout environment variables
+* An error in the function's code - a blocking I/O operation, a deadlock, or a crash/premature exit of the process
+* Using an Ingress Controller or Load Balancer which has a low default timeout

+Once you've followed all the instructions in this guide, make sure you've ruled out your Ingress Controller or Load Balancer before reaching out for help.
+For instance, [Ingress Nginx has a timeout set of 60 seconds](#load-balancers-ingress-and-service-meshes).

+You can use the [following GitHub repository](https://github.com/alexellis/go-long) with three sample functions made with Go, Python and Node to confirm the issue isn't in your own function or code.

 ## Part 1 - the core components

-When running OpenFaaS on Kubernetes, you need to set various timeout values for the distributed components of the OpenFaaS control plane.
-These options are explained in the [helm chart README](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas).
-The easiest option for new users is to set them all to the same value.
+When running OpenFaaS on Kubernetes, it is possible to override the timeout on various components of the OpenFaaS gateway, however it is only usually necessary to set the timeout on the gateway itself.

+You can find the various options in the [helm chart README](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas).

- > For faasd users, you'll need to edit the equivalent fields in your `docker-compose.yaml` file, see the eBook [Serverless For Everyone Else](https://store.openfaas.com/l/serverless-for-everyone-else).
+For faasd users, you'll need to edit the equivalent fields in your `docker-compose.yaml` file, see the eBook [Serverless For Everyone Else](https://store.openfaas.com/l/serverless-for-everyone-else).

-We will set:
+We need to set the following in the Helm chart's values.yaml file for the OpenFaaS chart:

 * `gateway.upstreamTimeout`
 * `gateway.writeTimeout`